pkhalaj/monkey-wrench/examples/README.md

 context of ids, `action: fetch` means product IDs need to fetched from the EUMETSAT Datastore.
 Finally, _specifications_ is a dictionary which gives details of the action, such as `start_datetime`.

+It is possible to have several tasks in the same file.
+One can think of a task as a document in a YAML file, where documents are separated by three dashes `"---"`.

 The following is the content of a task file which obtains all product IDs for SEVIRI native data between `2015/06/01` (inclusive) and `2015/08/01` (exclusive) and saves them in `seviri_product_ids.txt`
 ```yaml